noahfraiture/nexzap/tutorials/1_rust/1_overview/guide.md

 ## Pros

 - **Safety First**: Rust’s compile-time checks eliminate entire classes of bugs (e.g., null pointers, buffer overflows), making it ideal for systems programming.
-- **Performance**: Matches C++ in speed, perfect for performance-critical applications like browsers (Firefox uses Rust!) or embedded systems.
+- **Performance**: Matches C++ in speed, perfect for performance-critical applications like game engine, or embedded systems.
 - **Modern Syntax**: Expressive features like pattern matching and closures feel approachable, blending low-level control with high-level convenience.
 Some people don't like it because it might be hard to read.
 The difficult part isn't actually the syntax but the type system that the syntax represent.
 These people often don't know more than 2 programming languages.
 - **Awesome Tooling**: `cargo` automates project setup, testing, and documentation, while `rustfmt` and `clippy` keep code clean and idiomatic.
 - **Growing Community**: Backed by Mozilla and adopted by giants like Microsoft and AWS, Rust’s ecosystem is vibrant and expanding.